Health and Wellbeing

 In this day and age, there are a lot of services that are available from the comfort of your room.
 The last few years have proven that beings somewhere physically should not be a condition of getting what you need.
 If you’re happy to have a consultation online (video call or phone consultation) you may choose to register with GP at Hand.
 It’s a fully online service that you can manage via an app.
 But don’t worry, if you do need to see someone in person, you will be referred for a face-to-face appointment.

 Please note, that a lot of GP practices offer online and telephone consultations too so please check their websites.

 Let us know about your registration

-If you are yet to complete your online induction or would like to update the medical registration section with new GP details or Next of Kin, please follow the link below to change the details during your stay:
+If you are yet to complete your online induction or would like to update the medical registration section with new GP details or Next of Kin, please follow the link to the Accommodation Portal.

 You might ask yourself what could happen if you do not register with a local doctor during their stay in London… Very often you will encounter problems and delays down the line in obtaining treatment, e.g. if you need to see a specialist, you have to go first through your GP.
 And as we said above, it’s best to register when you feel healthy so that you can get an appointment straight away when you’re under the weather.

 In a life-threatening emergency situation, you must call 999 and you will get an immediate response.
 Please remember this is for life-threatening situations; if you require urgent help with a medical problem which is not life-threatening you can call 111 – this service is referred to as NHS 111 and is available 24 hours a day, 7 days a week.

 - Read Next